 Honey has a 4.6 star out of 5 rating after more than 2,500 ratings on Firefox.

 Even this complaint ends with the statement that Honey is “still worth having.”
-Overall, the user feedback seems to be overwhelming positive for Honey.
+Overall, the user feedback seems to be overwhelmingly positive for Honey.

 Is the Honey Extension Worth It?

-In exchange for extensive access to your online shopping and web browsing data, Honey is willing to offer you its assistance in finding the very best prices on the products you purchase online.
+In exchange for extensive access to your online shopping and web browsing data, Honey offers you assistance in finding the very best prices on products you purchase online.

-It also rewards users through the Honey Gold program, which compensates users with gift cards and other discount opportunities for completing acts such as referring friends to the service.
+It also rewards users through the Honey Gold program, which offers gift cards and other discount opportunities for completing acts such as referring friends to the service.

 It’s a low-effort way to make sure you’re not missing out on a better deal for your purchase.
 And it’s free.
 Even if it misses the mark, there’s no financial harm.

 To me, that makes it pretty hard to complain.
-I’ll be continuing with the Honey extension on my browser and would advise you to try it as well.
+I’ll be continuing with the Honey extension on my browser and recommend you try it as well.